OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ## Add rows and columns to a PivotTable

-Rows and columns pivot the data around those fields’ values.
+Rows and columns pivot the data around those fields' values.

 Adding the **Farm** column pivots all the sales around each farm.
 Adding the **Type** and **Classification** rows further breaks down the data based on what fruit was sold and whether it was organic or not.